Crossovers don't plow through rivers. They go to malls.

 Packaged and priced appropriately for the US, Ford could easily have a huge hit on its hands much in the same way GM has been experiencing with the Colorado and Canyon.
 And if Ford achieves success here, then wouldn't it make sense for GM, Toyota, and may be even Nissan to jump back into the mid-size SUV game, too?
 I don't know about any of you, but I really miss the Nissan Xterra and the old school Chevy Blazer.
 My guess is that as long as gas prices remain cheap, which industry analysts are currently predicting will be the case, then the Bronco could revive a once very profitable segment.
 Could this possibly even weaken crossover sales?

 Not likely.
 People today like to sit high up when driving.
-But the return of the mid-size and affordable SUV, hopefully starting with the Bronco, will certainly be welcomed by those who see crossovers as what they really are: SUV pretenders.
+But the return of the mid-size and most affordable SUV, hopefully starting with the Bronco, will certainly be welcomed by those who see crossovers as what they really are: SUV pretenders.